 The support of other health care providers is the foundation upon which a patient’s health care team can maintain phenomenal care and advocacy.

 The BEE Award recipients exemplify quality service, extraordinary care, and help create a great experience to patients and their families.
 These professionals consistently demonstrate exceptional care by promoting wellness, healing and hope to all.

-All non-nurse hospital employees are eligible for the BEE Award.
-Examples include: nursing assistants, physical therapists, transporters, housekeepers, dietary team members, physicians, etc.
+All non-nurse hospital employees are eligible for the BEE Award as well as those working in ancillary departments such as Human Resources, Revenue Cycle or Marketing and Communications.
+Examples include nursing assistants, physical therapists, Human Resources coordinators, nursing educators, transporters, housekeepers, dietary team members, physicians, etc.